 At some point, every language learner has wished that their target language were more logical.
-In fact, an entirely logical language already exists: Lojban.
-The entire system is based solely on logic and a look through this guide will likely enthrall a logician—figuring out simple words requires a truth table.
+Lojban, an entirely logical language, already exists, and it’s entire grammar is based solely on logic.
+A look through the Lobjan guide would likely enthrall a logician—figuring out simple words requires a truth table.
 Not surprisingly, the practical applications of Lojban are limited.

 The difficulty for second language learning arises when teachers focus entirely on system 2.
 The traditional approach that I’ve observed of grammar instruction followed by exercises from a textbook is great at training students to use system 2 in an entirely artificial context.
 It rarely results in students developing the heuristics, biases and instincts needed to use a foreign language within a system 1 context.